-Have you ever experienced a "charley horse"?
-If yes, you probably still remember the sudden, tight and intense pain caused by a muscle locked in spasm.
+A muscle cramp is an involuntary contraction of a muscle that occurs suddenly and does not relax.
+If you have ever experienced a charley horse, you probably still remember the sudden, tight and intense pain caused by a muscle locked in spasm.

-A cramp is an involuntary and forcibly contracted muscle that does not relax.
 Cramps can affect any muscle under your voluntary control (skeletal muscle).
-Muscles that span two joints are most prone to cramping.
-Cramps can involve part or all of a muscle, or several muscles in a group.
+They can involve part or all of a muscle, or several muscles in a group.

 The most commonly affected muscle groups are: